Asian Zoodle Buddha Bowl is the perfect way to enjoy fresh veggies for lunch or dinner.

 - Spiralize the zucchini and chop the veggies.

-- Divide the veggies between 2-4 bowls depending on your own personal preference (this made 3 in my family)
+- Divide the veggies between 2-4 bowls depending on your own personal preference.

-- Add quinoa and sunflower seeds to veggie bowl.
+- Add quinoa and sunflower seeds to the veggies in the bowl.

 - Mix the Asian Peanut Sauce and pour over the veggies and quinoa mixture.